 One factor bearing on this issue is the long standing Jewish belief that purity laws did not apply to Gentiles even when they lived in Israelite territory.
 The “sojourner laws” of Deut 5:14 ff define these Gentiles as resident aliens and require only a few general commands for them while they are living within the nation of Israel.
 (These are the same commands given by James at the Jerusalem Council in Acts 15:24-29.)

 Rabbinic writers seem to have defined a category “gentile impurity,” but this does not appear in the eighteen benedictions (dating to the period just prior to the fall of Jerusalem.)
 Did Jews of the first century consider Gentiles impure and therefore exclude them from the inner courts of the temple?
 Several Second Temple period texts indicate that Jews did not mix at all with Gentiles (Jubilees 22:16, Tobit 1:10-12, Judith 12:1-1).
-To this list we can add Joseph and Asenath 7:1: “Joseph never ate with the Egyptians, for this was an abomination to him”
+Consider also Joseph and Asenath 7:1: “Joseph never ate with the Egyptians, for this was an abomination to him”

 Jubilees 22:16 And you also, my son, Jacob, remember my words, and keep the commandments of Abraham, your father.
 Separate yourself from the Gentiles, and do not eat with them, and do not perform deeds like theirs.
 And do not become associates of theirs.
 Because their deeds are defiled, and all their ways are contaminated, and despicable, and abominable.